-One of the two Bellworts in the Garden (the other is Wild Oats), Large-flowered Bellwort is a native erect perennial spring forb that ranges from 8 to 20 inches high on stems that fork above the middle into 2 or 3 divisions.
+One of the two Bellworts in the Garden (Uvularia genus - the other is Wild Oats), Large-flowered Bellwort is a native erect perennial spring forb that ranges from 8 to 20 inches high on stems that fork above the middle into 2 or 3 divisions.
 Young plants maintain a single unbranched stem.

 Leaves: Unlike it's smaller cousin, the leaves not only clasp but are pierced by the stem.
 One leaf is usually placed just below the lowest branch of the stem.
 They are oblong-ovate, with smooth edges, pointed tips, parallel veins, smooth on top and usually hairy on the veins on the underside, up to 6 inches long and 2 inches wide.

-The inflorescence consists of 1 to 3 flowers per stem with the stalk having a perfoliate bract below the flower, [above it as you view it, as the flower stem nods downward] the bract resembling a small leaf.
+The inflorescence consists of 1 to 3 flowers per stem with the stalk having a perfoliate bract below the flower, [above it as you view it, as the flower stem nods downward] the bract resembling a small leaf and pierced by the flower stalk.

 Flowers are 6- parted with petals and sepals are combined as 6 tepals, pale to golden yellow in color, in an elongated twisted shape with pointed tips.
 These nod due to the weight on the upper stem.
 The reproductive parts are 6 stamens with yellow anthers and a tripartite style whose lobes arch outward at maturity.